pavelsolis/Git-GitHub-Primer/README.md

 **Git** is a version control software. **GitHub** is a hosting service to track changes.
 By using them, you can work on a project, keep track of the changes and have a backup online.

+Let's start with a few basic concepts.
 A **repository** is a project (i.e. folder with files).
 To **commit** is to register the changes made in a file or files.
 A Git repository is a history of commits and how they relate.
-- Git tracks changes line by line.
-- Git stores data as a series of snapshots.
+Git tracks changes in files line by line and stores data as a series of snapshots.

 A **branch** is a specific sequence of commits.
-An **upstream** is simply another branch name, usually a *remote-tracking* branch (online), associated with a regular branch (in your *local* machine).
-To **pull** is to download the changes in the remote repository to your local machine.
-To **push** is to upload the changes in your local machine to the remote repository.
+An **upstream** is simply another branch name, usually a *remote*- or online-tracking branch, associated with a regular branch (in your *local* machine).
+To **pull** is to download the changes from the remote repository to your local machine.
+To **push** is to upload the changes from your local machine to the remote repository.

-The following mostly explains how to work with Git and GitHub using the terminal (also known as shell):
+The following mostly explains how to work with Git and GitHub from scratch using the terminal (also known as shell):
 - The lines starting with the '$' symbol mean commands typed in the terminal, while the lines starting with the '>' symbol mean output shown in the terminal.
 - The most commonly used commands in the terminal when working with Git allow you to list files and navigate through folders: `ls`, `cd`.
 - The most commonly used Git commands are: `status`, `add`, `commit`, `push`, `pull`.
 Other less used commands include: `diff`, `reset`, `branch`, `checkout`, `merge`.